Charles Kinkel Silver Peak Nevada

 Trayce decided to call the volunteer fire chief because Charles Kinkel had joined the department.
 They went to Charlie’s home, but didn’t find anything, not even his 2010 Silver Toyota Matric, but promised to look around town.
-Meanwhile, Trayce started She calling hospitals and police departments, and even jail to see if he was hurt or had been arrested, but found nothing.
+Meanwhile, Trayce called me read more here and stated she calling hospitals and police departments, and even jail to see if he was hurt or had been arrested, but found nothing.

 Charlie’s car was found later in the same day on Highway 6 at Blair Junction near Silver Peak, NV.
 The car was locked, but inside was Charles cell phone.
 Trayce learned later that Charlie’s glasses were not with him and he had left them at home, and she says there is no way that he could have driven that car to that location without his glasses.

-“Someone else drove that car and it was not my husband,” said Trayce.
+“Someone else drove that car and it was not my husband,” Trayce told me.
 “Because he has to see with his glasses.”

 So, if Charlie didn’t drive the car there, who did?
 Who took his car and his phone and drove it to a remote area and then locked it up and left it?